 We are working hard to ensure our students are enterprising, self-confident and resilient as well as having an all-round education in order for them to achieve their career goals.

-If you would like further information or you can support our careers advice and guidance we would like to hear from you – Contact: Miss Gage
+If you would like further information or you can support our careers advice and guidance we would like to hear from you – Contact: Mrs Dowding

 We continually monitor and evaluate our careers provision so that we can tailor our careers programme to the needs of employers and our students.
-We will review this policy in October 2022.
+We will review this policy in Spring 2024.